thiagobmi/clustering/README.md

 With n being the number of points to be added to the next clustering.

-Example of the program behavior:
+*Examples of the program behavior:*

 - This GIF shows the process of clustering given a constant number of points:
 ![gif2](https://user-images.githubusercontent.com/118558122/219137153-73b8f11d-c2aa-40ab-a2aa-b53f0864356b.gif)